alexjmanlove/convolutional-variational-autoencoders/README.md

-# Deep Generative Modelling with Convolutional Variational Autoencoders
+# Convolutional Variational Autoencoders for Generative Modelling of Human Faces with `PyTorch`

 In this project we apply convolutional neural networks in variational autoencoder models to perform unsupervised reconstruction, damage restoration and interpolation of human face images.